 This opens a saving dialog where you can choose a name and path for a "pbt" file.
 Read below where to find the import option.

-If you like to organize your templates, right-click on the "Patch Templates" folder and choose "Add Folder".
+If you would like to organize your templates, right-click on the "Patch Templates" folder and choose "Add Folder".
 Now you can drag and drop other templates to it.
 If you add a Video Layer template and Output template for example, you can then right-click the folder and choose "Apply to Selected Sites" or "Apply to Site in Patch Tab" to patch all included Video Layers and Output Layers accordingly.

 Choose a Layer Type from the list that opens and add parameters via the "Add" command as described above.
 This is the alternative way to create templates, opposite to saving them from Sites that are already patched.